-What is the cause of Corrosion?
+What is the Cost of Pipeline Corrosion?

 Corrosion is a natural process where refined materials react with their environment, and revert to a more chemically-stable form.